Dinner: Welcome dinner at the Deerfield Inn.

 Breakfast: Continental breakfast at the Deerfield Inn.

-Morning: FIELD TRIP: Greenfield Community College Rock Park.
-Richard Little will orient participants to the outdoor Rock Park that exhibits rock specimens collected by Professor Little and his students from around the Connecticut Valley.
+Morning: FIELD TRIP: The day will begin with a short walk to the Deerfield Academy camput.
+Richard Little will orient participants to landscaping that displays rock specimens collected by Professor Little and his students from around the Connecticut Valley.
 The specimens are highlighted with the Armored Mud Balls found when a bridge was torn down in Turners Falls.
 These rocks are among the rarest rock formations in the world.
+After the walk, from the Deerfield Academy campus participants will board a bus for the rest of the day's field trip.
+On the way the bus will stop at a local cemetery where the geological evidence of the glacial Lake Hitchcock, that existed 10,000 year ago and drained to become the Connecticut River, is the most obvious.

 Lunch: Enjoy a picnic lunch on Mt.
 Sugarloaf, South Deerfield.
 Composed of a prominent sandstone rock called Sugarloaf Arkose, Mt.
 Sugarloaf is a fine example of the Connecticut Valley's geological history.
 Its summit offers some of the best scenic views of the broad agricultural landscape of the Connecticut River Valley.
 Richard Little accompanies and orients the group on this part of the field trip.